Phase Transitions in Planted k-Factor Recovery: Introduction

 which is simply a uniform distribution supported on the set of $k$-factors in $G$, denoted by $\calH(G)$.
 Clearly, in the extreme case of $\lambda=0$, $\calH(G)=\{H^*\}$ is a singleton and $\mu_G$ is a delta measure supported on $H^*$.
 As $\lambda$ increases, $\mu_G$ spreads over a larger subset of $k$-factors.

 A bit more precisely, the expected number of $k$-factors $H$ with $|H^*\triangle H|=2t$ is roughly

-where $\binom{kn/2}{t}$ counts the ways to select $t$ edges from $H^*;$ $(2t-1)!!$ counts the number of pairings among the $2t$ endpoints of these edges; and $(\lambda/n)^t$ is the probability that all $t$ pairs of endpoints are connected in $G$ (See~\prettyref{lmm:enumeration} for a more precise counting argument).
+where $\binom{kn/2}{t}$ counts the ways to select $t$ edges from $H^*;$ $(2t-1)!!$ counts the number of pairings among the $2t$ endpoints of these edges\footnote{Note that some pairings may not generate valid $k$-factors; thus, the LHS of \prettyref{eq:mean_bound} is only an upper bound as shown in~\prettyref{lmm:enumeration}. } ; and $(\lambda/n)^t$ is the probability that all $t$ pairs of endpoints are connected in $G$.
+(See~\prettyref{lmm:enumeration} for more details).

 This suggests that if $\lambda=o(1)$ there will be no $k$-factor other than the planted one in $G$; if $\lambda$ is a constant less than $1/k$ then there will be some constant number of $k$ factors that are all very close to the planted one; and that for $\lambda>1/k$ there will be a large number of $k$-factors in the graph, most of them differing from the planted one by $t^*(\lambda)$ edges, for some function $t^*(\lambda)\approx (1-\frac{1}{k\lambda})(kn/2)$ that approximately maximizes~\prettyref{eq:mean_bound}.
-This behavior indicates the problem exhibits an ``all-something-nothing'' phase transition.
+This behavior indicates a gradual decline in the reconstruction accuracy, and hence the absence of an AoN phase transition.
 While the intuitive argument above is straightforward, formalizing it rigorously is highly non-trivial and constitutes the main contribution of this paper.